AlfrescoArchive/alfresco-dbp-deployment/README-cfn.md

 | ------------| --------------------- |
 | AWS Cli     | https://github.com/aws/aws-cli#installation |

+1. Create a new keypair in EC2 using
+    ```bash
+    aws ec2 create-key-pair --keyname $DESIREDKEYNAME
+    ```
-Create DBP EKS by using the [cloudformation command](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/index.html).
-Make sure that you use the same bucket name and key prefix in the Cli command as you provided in [Prepare the S3 bucket for CFN template deployment](#prepare-the-s3-bucket-for-cfn-template-deployment).
+2. Make sure that you use the same bucket name and key prefix in the Cli command as you provided in [Prepare the S3 bucket for CFN template deployment](#prepare-the-s3-bucket-for-cfn-template-deployment).
+    * you can also use the following command to create the bucket in the CLI
+        ```bash
+        aws s3api create-bucket --bucket $DESIREDKEYNAME-$DESIREDBUCKETNAME
+        ```
+    * after that use the uploadHelper.sh script to add all the required resources as specified in [here](#preparing-the-s3-bucket-for-cfn-template-deployment)
+3. Get the external user ARN you will be using in the below command
+    ```bash
+        aws sts get-caller-identity
+    ```
+4. Create DBP EKS by using the [cloudformation command](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/index.html).
 ```bash
 aws cloudformation create-stack \
   --stack-name my-dbp-eks \